IBMSpectrumComputing/spectrum-schematics-cluster/README.md

   - **ibm_bmx_api_key**
   - **ibm_sl_username**, **ibm_sl_api_key**
   - **ssh_public_key**

+## Advanced Usage

+### use internet interface for cluster communication

+- set use_intranet = false will force clusters to communicate via internet link

+### bare metal support

+**Recommend to use standalone ibm-cloud-provider and terraform to deploy bare metal**

+Due to the current limit of schematics, bare metal needs to use remote-exec provisioner and in turn requires to provide your ssh private key.
+To provide private key, you need fork the repository and update terraform.tfvars, there is security concern.
+This can be solved when next release of ibm-cloud-provider is deployed on schematics.

+Since datacenter and fixed_config_preset has to be specified and there is no good way to make sure the selection can be satisfied, you may need to try several times.
+"D2620V4_128GB_2X800GB_SSD_RAID_1_K80_GPU2" is good GPU preset

+- master_use_bare_metal = true will create masters as bare metal servers
+- os_reference_bare_metal is the operating system to deploy on bare metal servers

 ## Available Data Centers
 Any of these values is valid for use with the `datacenter` variable: